Are Your Emails Being Ignored?

 To those who don’t like being ignored, move on.
 Focus your efforts on and communicate with those with the time and courtesy to respond to your communications.

-Those who ignore with intent know that not taking the time to offer the courtesy of a response to those who email you will reflect your priorities.
+To those who ignore: Be aware that failing to take the time to offer the courtesy of a response reflects your priorities.
 As a result, don’t be surprised if those you ignore decide to return the favor.